 Before your baby can sit, lower the mattress of the crib to the level where he cannot fall out either by leaning against the side or by pulling himself over it.
 Set the mattress at its lowest position before your child learns to stand.
 The most common falls occur when a baby tries to climb out, so move your child to another bed when he is 35 inches (89 cm) tall, or when the height of the side rail is less than three-quarters of his height (approximately nipple level).

 Periodically check the crib to be sure there are no rough edges or sharp points on the metal parts, and no splinters or cracks in the wood.
-If you notice tooth marks on the railing, cover the wood with a plastic strip (available at most children's furniture stores).

 Do not use bumper pads in cribs.
 There is no evidence that they prevent injuries, and there is a possible risk of suffocation, strangulation, or entrapment.
 Infant deaths in cribs have been associated with bumper pads.
 In addition, toddlers can use a bumper guard to help them climb and fall out.